GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-07-01-spring-exam-jdbc.md

 # Spring exam - JDBC

 To understand Spring Jdbc it is useful to notice the differences with the alternative, Spring Data JPA.
-The are the following:
+This is a list:

 - In Spring Jdbc the repositories are classes with implemented methods.
 In Spring Data JPA the repositories are interfaces, the methods do not require implementation.
-- Spring Jdbc requires a JdbcTemplate bean that need to be created.
+- Spring Jdbc requires a JdbcTemplate bean.
 JdbcTemplate provides all the databses operations.
-Spring Data JPA doesn't need it, database operations are done behind the scenes, based on repository method names.
+Spring Data JPA doesn't need such a bean, database operations are done behind the scenes, based on repository method names.
 - A Spring Jdbc repository will often have the JdbcTemplate bean constructor-injected.
 - In Spring Data JPA, domain objects are annotated with @Entity, @Table, @Id and other JPA annotations that guide 'ORM' (Object-Relational Mapping).
 In Spring Jdbc, domain classes are not annotated.
 The mapping is done in the repository methods using JdbcTemplate methods, sometimes with a callback method as argument.
 - To write custom queries in Jdbc, you make it part of the Java method in the repository.
 To write a custom query in Spring Data JPA, you need the @Query annotation on a repository method declaration.